Spider-Man book series: X-Men and Spider-Man: Time's Arrow Book 2: The Present (1998)

 Written by Tom DeFalco and Adam-Troy Castro.
 The "Time Displacement Core," damaged in a battle in the first book, is undergoing repairs.
-Meanwhile, Kang's sent three more time arrows.
-In the parallel world, Spider-Man and Bishop help a team of misfits, led by Magneto and Aliya, in a rebellion against that world's evil version of the X-Men.
-Spider-Man also meets his counterpart, the NBA star known as the Park.
+Meanwhile, Kang hss sent three more time arrows.
+In the parallel world, Spider-Man and Bishop help a team of misfits, led by Magneto and Aliya Dayspring, in a rebellion against that world's evil version of the X-Men.
+Spider-Man also meets his counterpart, an NBA star known as the Park.
 Meanwhile, in the main Marvel Universe, the other teams are sent to destroy the time arrows.
 Beast and Cable head to Antarctica to fight Volcana and Rhino.
 Wolverine and Gambit appear in an island in the Pacific, where they have to fight Hydro-Man and Electro.
 Iceman and Storm both rush off to the Devil's Crescent in Asia, where they battle the Wrecking Crew during a monsoon.
 Each of the three teams succeed in destroying the time arrows, but find out that they were doing what Kang wanted them to do.

 X-Men and Spider-Man: Time's Arrow Book 3: The Future (1998)

 Written by Tom DeFalco and Eluki Bes Shahar.
 Kang has found the timeline that he was searching for, and now he's planning to set off all the energy gathered from the time arrows to destroy everything except for his timeline.
 The heroes get sent to four separate possible futures to find the time-machine that send those time arrows into the past, so they can track the time arrows to their place of origin, and possibly end Kang's plan for once and for all.

 Bishop, Iceman, and Wolverine all go to the year 3,000 and end up on an abandoned spaceship filled with slugs that have acid blood and where they also get to fight the Guardians of the Galaxy.
 Phoenix and Cyclops head to the 2035 timeline, where they meet their "granddaughter," Dream.
-Spider-Man, Cable, and Aliya leap to 2020, where they fight Iron Man 2020, and Spider-Man also gets to meet his daughter, May "Spider-Girl" Parker.
+Spider-Man, Cable, and Aliya leap to 2020, where they fight Iron Man 2020, and Spider-Man also gets to meet his daughter, May Parker.
 Beast, Gambit, and Storm travel to the 2099 version of the Savage Land, where they have to fight the X-Men of the 2099 era.